Lectures on Holomorphic Curves in Symplectic and Contact Geometry: The moduli space of closed -holomorphic curves

-It is both interesting and important to consider the special case where $M$ is a single point: then $\mM_{g,m}^A(J)$ reduces to the \defin{moduli space of Riemann surfaces} with genus~$g$ and $m$ marked points:
+It is both interesting and important to consider the special case where $M$ is a single point: then $\Mod_{g,m}^A(J)$ reduces to the \defin{moduli space of Riemann surfaces} with genus~$g$ and $m$ marked points:

 with the equivalence and topology defined the same as above (all statements involving the map $u$ are now vacuous).
-The elements $(\Sigma,j,\Theta) \in \mM_{g,m}$ are called \defin{pointed Riemann surfaces}, and each comes with an \defin{automorphism group}
+The elements $(\Sigma,j,\Theta) \in \Mod_{g,m}$ are called \defin{pointed Riemann surfaces}, and each comes with an \defin{automorphism group}

-Similarly, a $J$-holomorphic curve $(\Sigma,j,u,\Theta) \in \mM(J)$ has an automorphism group
+Similarly, a $J$-holomorphic curve $(\Sigma,j,u,\Theta) \in \Mod(J)$ has an automorphism group

-It turns out that in understanding the local structure of $\mM(J)$, a special role is played by holomorphic curves with trivial automorphism groups.
-The following simple result was proved as Theorem~\ref{thm:multipleCovers} in Chapter~\ref{chapter:local}, and it implies (via Exercise~\ref{EX:trivialAut} below) that whenever any nontrivial holomorphic curves exist, one can also find curves with this property.
+It turns out that in understanding the local structure of $\Mod(J)$, a special role is played by holomorphic curves with trivial automorphism groups.
+The following simple result was proved as Theorem~\ref{thm:multipleCovers} in Chapter~\ref{chapter:local}, and it implies (via Exercise~\ref{EX:trivialAut} below) that whenever any nontrivial holomorphic curves exist, one can also find curves with trivial automorphism group.

 \begin{prop} For any closed, connected and nonconstant $J$-holomorphic curve $u : (\Sigma,j) \to (M,J)$, there exists a factorization $u = v \circ \varphi$ where \begin{itemize} \item $v : (\Sigma',j') \to (M,J)$ is a closed $J$-holomorphic curve that is embedded outside a finite set of critical points and self-intersections, and \item $\varphi : (\Sigma,j) \to (\Sigma',j')$ is a holomorphic map of degree~$\deg(\varphi) \ge 1$. \end{itemize} Moreover, $v$ is unique up to biholomorphic reparametrization. \end{prop}